esitarski/CrossMgr/README.md

 ## User Installation

 As a user, you can install CrossManager on Windows, Mac OSX, and Linux.
 Only x86 64 bit platforms are supported.
 Cross has gone through many iterations.
 Previous versions require Mac and Linux users to install Python, the source code, and fight with it to get it working.
 This is no longer the case.
 As with the Windows version, the MacOSX and Linux versions are available as binary releases.
 The MacOSX and Linux versions are built on github as a release automatically when the code changes.
+See the Releases tab for binaries.

 ### Windows Installation

-Download the CrossManager-Install.exe and run it.
+Download the CrossManager-Install.exe (from https://sites.google.com/site/crossmgrsoftware/) and run it.
 This will setup Cross Manager on your system, and add an icon to your desktop.
 Additional utilities such as CrossMgrImpinj are required to connect to a RFID reader.

 ### Mac OSX Installation

-Download the CrossMgr-VERSION.dmg file.
+From the Releases tab, download the CrossMgr-VERSION.dmg file.
 From the finder, double click the DMG file to open it.
-Ones the window comes up, you simply drag and drop the CrossManager.app and CrossManager-Impinj.app folders to your Applications directory.
-From the Applications folder, you can now run CrossManager like any other Mac app.
+Once the window comes up, you simply drag and drop the CrossMgr.app folder to your Applications directory.
+From the Applications folder, you can now run CrossMgr like any other Mac app.
 Most recent Mac OSX versions will require you to press CTRL before clicking on the app for the first time, and then clicking open.
 The app is a non-signed program that MacOSX will not open otherwise.
 This is only require the first time you run it.
 MacOSX will also ask a few questions when the program is run, and you must confirm with YES (Allow Networking, Access to Documents Directory, etc, etc.)

-CrossMgrImpinj and TagReadWriter follow the same install process.
+CrossMgrImpinj, TagReadWriter, and SeriesMgr follow the same install process.

 ### Linux Installation